kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Panels: N/A
 -   Equivalent Tests: N/A
 -   Not Equivalent Tests: N/A
--   Indications:

-To screen for some liver and kidney disorders as well as other diseases; to investigate the cause of abnormal pooling of fluid in tissue (edema).
+-   Indications:  To screen for some liver and kidney disorders as well as other diseases; to investigate the cause of abnormal pooling of fluid in tissue (edema).

--   Description: Proteins form the structural part of most organs and make up enzymes and

-hormones that regulate body functions.
+-   Description:  Proteins form the structural part of most organs and make up enzymes and hormones that regulate body functions.
 There are two classes of proteins found in the blood, albumin and globulin.
 Albumin is a carrier of many small molecules, but its main purpose is to keep fluid from leaking out of blood vessels through osmotic pressure.
 Globulin proteins include enzymes, antibodies, and more than 500 other proteins.
 The ratio of albumin to globulin (A/G ratio) is calculated from values obtained by direct measurement of total protein and albumin.
 It represents the relative amounts of albumin and globulins.
 Normally, there is a little more albumin than globulins, resulting in a normal A/G ratio of slightly over 1.
 Because disease states affect the relative changes in albumin and globulins in different ways, this may assist in determining the cause of the change in protein levels.
 A low A/G ratio may reflect overproduction of globulins such as seen in multiple myeloma or autoimmune diseases, underproduction of albumin such as occurs with cirrhosis, or selective loss of albumin from the circulation as occurs with kidney disease (nephrotic syndrome).
 A high A/G ratio suggests underproduction of immunoglobulins as may be seen in some genetic deficiencies and in some leukemias.
 More specific tests, such as albumin, liver enzyme tests, and serum protein electrophoresis must be performed to make an accurate diagnosis.
 -   Related Tests: Albumin; Liver panel; Protein electrophoresis
 -   Approximate Reference Range: Ratio of 1.7 - 2.2 to 1
 -   Comments:
 -   Test Method Variance:
 -   Other:

+&#x2013; Associated LOINC:

 ### AFP (Alpha-1 Fetoprotein)